What is the difference between GB and Gb?

 A gigabit is quite similar to a gigabyte since they both represent a measure of digital storage capacity and data transfer speeds.
 So how do bytes differ from bits?
 Shortly put – one byte equals eight bits.

 A gigabit is 109 or 1,000,000,000 bits.
 It is one-eighth the size of a gigabyte (GB), which means a gigabit is eight times smaller than a gigabyte.
 Additionally, Gigabits are mostly used to measure data transfer rates of local networks (Ethernet) and Input/Output (I/O) connections.
-The exact measurement looks like this: Gbps and means Gigabits per second.
+The exact measurement is Gbps, which means Gigabits per second.

 Why do we often confuse the two terms?

 They sound similar, and this causes a lot of confusion among users who are not tech-savvy.
-Sometimes hosting companies use the terms and the abbreviations interchangeably when they try to sell their storage services, which is not a good practice and customer-friendly.
-That way, you can be misled about the size of the storage space you pay.
-If in the hosting plan they have used gigabits as measuring units and you do not pay attention, you will be unpleasantly surprised to find out that you have eight times smaller storage capacity than expected.
+Sometimes hosting companies use the terms and the abbreviations interchangeably when they try to sell their storage services, which is not a good practice and is customer-friendly.
+That way, you can be misled about the size of the storage space you pay for.
+If they have used gigabits as measuring units in the hosting plan and you do not pay attention, you will be unpleasantly surprised to find out that you have eight times smaller storage capacity than expected.

 Why is it good to understand the difference between Gigabyte and Gigabit?

-So do not hurry to sign the contract for the hosting plan your service provider offers unless you know if their packages include Gigabytes or Gigabits.
-If you are confused when looking at their plans, ask them specifically how they measure the bandwidth or storage space they offer to the clients.
-Whatever they explain, make sure that you get what you pay for and nothing less.
+So do not hurry to sign the contract for your service provider’s hosting plan unless you know if their packages include Gigabytes or Gigabits.
+If you are confused when looking at their plans, ask them how they measure the bandwidth or storage space they offer the clients.
+Whatever they explain, ensure you get what you pay for and nothing less.

 If you are in Belgium and looking for an Internet service provider, Mixvoip can provide you with a Mixfiber PRO plan with up to 1GB download speed.